Solo5/solo5/docs/debugging.md

 ## Post-mortem debugging of _hvt_ unikernels

 This feature is currently only supported on Linux/KVM and FreeBSD vmm on the x86\_64 architecture.
-The `dumpcore` module must be included in your build of `solo5-hvt`.

-The functionality must also be enabled at run-time by passing the `--dumpcore=DIR` option to `solo5-hvt`.
-This will cause `solo5-hvt` to generate a core file in DIR if the guest aborts, either due to a trap/fault, or by calling `solo5_abort()` directly.
+The functionality must be enabled at run-time by passing the `--dumpcore=DIR` option to `solo5-hvt-debug`.
+This will cause `solo5-hvt-debug` to generate a core file in DIR if the guest aborts, either due to a trap/fault, or by calling `solo5_abort()` directly.

 You can then load the core file into GDB as follows (this example uses the `test_abort` provided with Solo5):